Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-SCcS2Wdqfs4.md

 ### Transcript

-> well tickets we saved globally won't miss that which one are we going to be able to use item from the shop in different saves i don't think so no pretty sure
+> well tickets we saved globally won't miss that which one are we going to be able to use item from the shop in different saves I don't think so no pretty sure